Pru Life UK maintains industry leadership

-Pru Life UK marked its 30th year of operations, as it simultaneously sustained its position as the country’s top life insurer in 2025.
+Pru Life UK marked its 30th year of operations by simultaneously sustaining its position as the country’s top life insurer in 2025.

 Based on data from the Insurance Commission, the company ranked first in New Business Annual Premium Equivalent (NBAPE) for the fifth time, posting P10 billion in new business premiums.